-Pixley is a popular club match water and as a result can sometimes be fairly busy at weekend, although anglers will be told of any pending matches when they ring to obtain the combination lock number.
+Pixley is a popular club match water and as a result can sometimes be fairly busy at weekend, although anglers will be told of any pending matches when they ring to obtain the number for the combination lock.
 It is usually quiet mid-week.
 As there are no particular 'hot pegs' it does not matter where you fish around the lake you still stand a good chance of catching.

-Indeed, one pleasure angler recently reported that he had over 500lbs of fish in a one day sitting and when Fisheries.co.uk visited the site in late August 2012 another said he had taken 12 carp between 9lbs and 12lbs in less than four hours.
+Indeed, one pleasure angler recently reported that he had over 500lbs of fish in a one day sitting and when Fisheries.co.uk visited the site another said he had taken 12 carp between 9lbs and 12lbs in less than four hours.

 Ian Exall who fishes for Browning West Wales has been a regular match and pleasure angler at Pixley Pool for a number of years and is one of several anglers who regularly travel from Wales as they know big weights are virtually guaranteed.

 Ian said: "Pixley Pool has always been a bagging water.
 Best methods in matches are usually shallow on the pole with casters or pellet and down the edges on corn."
 Matches can be won from any peg as the fish are constantly moving around the lake, he added.

 The six hour match record currently stands at 498lb, taken by David Crandon of Heads of the Valley AC, who fished pole and paste down the edge.
 According to Ian you need to take a lot a bait in summer as the fish are ravenous.